Aerial view of a rural Prince Edward County property on private well and septic

 Looking at a Rural Property?
 Let's Talk It Through.

 Whether you've found a place on well and septic and want a second set of eyes, or you're just trying to understand what rural ownership really involves, send me a note.
-I'll give you honest, specific guidance, not a sales pitch.
+I'll give you clear, specific guidance.
+Not a sales pitch.

 No spam.
 No automated follow-ups.
 Just a real reply from Jake.